 October and November came fast and I whispered to moon and sun.
 I love you Jenny.
 Please lord, make her find the peace to need love and care.

 Early December we are dancing at the Austin dance hall.
 Her eyes filled with sadness and she whispered.
 If you love me Johnnie.
-I will go.
-Please need and want me.
-Love killed me once.
-I won’t fall again.
+I will leave you, please need and want me.
+Love killed me once, I won’t fall again.

 Late December she left me sitting alone.
 I told her.
 Honey, love can’t be stopped.
 I do love you and I don’t care if you love me or not.
 She walked away without a looking back.
 I raised my glass of whiskey and told the taverns gods.